Cyber Monday Sale

 Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life.
 Want to get it?

 Hey, good lookin'!
-Your little lima bean is looking decidedly more adorable—and let’s face it, human—this week.
-His eyes are moving toward the center of his face, and there’s an unmistakable nose forming.
+Your little lima bean is about a centimeter long now and looking like a homo sapien if I do say so myself!
+Her eyes are in the appropriate place, and there’s an unmistakable nose in the works there.
 And yes, those are ears taking shape as well.